-Depending on the corporate culture at your firm, performance reviews may be a two-way street — one in which your boss will welcome any questions or comments you have.
-Because this is a performance review, you probably don’t want to wade into any sticky subjects.
+At some companies, performance reviews are a two-way street — a setting in which your boss will welcome any questions or comments.
+Because this is a performance review, don’t wade into any sticky subjects.
 But have one or two brief discussion points in mind.

 7. Be prepared to provide feedback on the boss

-Sometimes the boss might turn the tables during a review and ask how they could be doing better.
-This may seem like your opportunity to speak candidly, but tread carefully.
+Sometimes the boss might turn the tables during a review and ask how he or she could be doing better.
+This might seem like your opportunity to speak candidly, but tread carefully.